NLeSC/com-com-kernels/README.md

 This package contains a set of applications that implement the a set of kernels in along four different implementation strategies for overlapping GPU computation and CPU-GPU communication.
+This package also contains the benchmark application that is used to determine the system parameters needed for estimating PCIe transfer times.

 These applications have been used in the evaluation of the performance models
 in:
-*"Performance models for overlapping GPU computation with CPU-GPU data transfers"*
+*"Performance models for CPU-GPU data transfers"*
 B. van Werkhoven, J. Maassen, F.J.
 Seinstra, and H.E.
-Bal In proceedings of the 14th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid 2014)
+Bal

-This package also contains the benchmark application that is used to determine the system parameters needed for estimating PCIe transfer times.
+In proceedings of the 14th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid 2014)

-This document contains a short description of the implementations, but for more information please read the paper:
+This document contains a short description of the implementations, but for more information please read the above paper.

 ## What are the different implementations?